Ancient Greek medicine

 Ancient Greek medicine was a compilation of theories and practices that were constantly expanding through new ideologies and trials.
+The Greek term for medicine was iatrikē (ἰατρική).
 Many components were considered in ancient Greek medicine, intertwining the spiritual with the physical.
 Specifically, the ancient Greeks believed health was affected by the humors, geographic location, social class, diet, trauma, beliefs, and mindset.
 Early on the ancient Greeks believed that illnesses were "divine punishments" and that healing was a "gift from the Gods".
 As trials continued wherein theories were tested against symptoms and results, the pure spiritual beliefs regarding "punishments" and "gifts" were replaced with a foundation based in the physical, i.e., cause and effect.